Successfully Counseling New and Established Businesses in Houston, Texas

 Entity formation is a core aspect of starting a business.
 Unfortunately, many clients underestimate the importance of well-considered business formation.
-The act of formally creating a business entity can have significant ramifications for tax liabilities, potential asset risks, and investment opportunities, and working with an experienced business formation attorney will ensure that these issues are thoroughly investigated and that a personalized business formation strategy will be developed for the benefit of your business.
+The act of formally creating a business entity can have significant ramifications for tax liabilities, potential asset risks, and investment opportunities, and working with an experienced Houston business formation lawyer will ensure that these issues are thoroughly investigated and that a personalized business formation strategy will be developed for the benefit of your business.

 Berg Plummer Johnson & Raval, LLP has worked with numerous clients in developing a business formation plan, from individuals to small partnerships to global, Fortune 500 companies.
-If you have any questions or concerns about business entity formation, an experienced Houston business formation lawyer here at Berg Plummer Johnson & Raval, LLP will assess your objectives and guide you along the process of forming an entity that meets the desired criteria.
+If you have any questions or concerns about business entity formation, our business lawyers will assess your objectives and guide you along the process of forming an entity that meets the desired criteria.

 When forming a business entity in Texas (or elsewhere), there are a number of obvious and non-obvious considerations that you will want to address with your attorney.